 Action: Continue to invest in equity mutual funds through SIPs.

 Sumit has accumulated around Rs 2.40 lakh in eight decently rated equity funds through SIPs.
 These are a mix of tax-saving, large-cap and small-cap funds.
 He should invest in no more than four to five mutual funds as too many schemes make it difficult to monitor the portfolio and may result in him losing out on returns in the long run.

 Investments in a tax-saving fund should be limited to the amount required for tax saving as it has a mandatory lock-in period of three years.

-With Sumit's goals more than 20 years away, the major portion of his portfolio should be invested in two multi-cap funds and a small portion in a good small-cap fund.
-Multi-cap funds have the flexibility to invest in companies of all sizes.
+With Sumit's goals more than 20 years away, the major portion of his portfolio should be invested in two flexi-cap funds and a small portion in a good small-cap fund.
+Flexi-cap funds have the flexibility to invest in companies of all sizes.
 This helps the fund manager derive the best possible return.
 Since Sumit has enough time, he can continue to invest in his small-cap funds.
 But he should remember that small-cap funds are extremely volatile and may move up or down sharply, even with the slightest movement in the market.

 Sumit has also invested Rs 1.40 lakh in stocks.
 He should continue with them only if he has the required skills and time to invest directly in stocks.
 Otherwise, he should shift to equity mutual funds.

 Action: Reduce the number of funds.
 Invest in flexi-cap funds.

 Keep in mind

 - It's always desirable that you start investing early in life as you will be able to reach your financial goals faster and more comfortably.

 - Marriage increases your financial responsibilities.
 Make changes to your financial plan accordingly.